advanced-computer-lab-2023/Apollo-8-Pharmacy/README.md

 - **Response:**
     - Status 200: Array of pharmacists.
     - Status 400: Error message if there's an issue.

+#### POST /pharmacist/PharmicistLogin
+- **Purpose:** Authenticate a pharmacist and provide a JSON Web Token (JWT) for subsequent requests.
+- **Authentication:** None
+- **HTTP Method:** POST
+- **Parameters:**
+    - name (string): The username of the pharmacist.
+    - password (string): The password of the pharmacist.
+- **Response:**
+    - Status 201: JSON object with a success message and the JWT token in a cookie.
+    - Status 400: JSON object with an error message if the provided username or password is incorrect.

 #### GET /pharmacist/:id
 - **Purpose:** Retrieve information about a specific pharmacist by their ID.